TakiShiwa/donate-with-upi/README.md

 &nbsp;

 <p align="center">
-🙏
+**Donate with UPI Button Repository**

-Welcome to the Donate with UPI Button Repository!
-Here, you'll find a collection of beautifully designed buttons in SVG and PNG formats that you can easily integrate into your projects, READMEs, websites, and more.
-These buttons are specially created to encourage donations through UPI (Unified Payments Interface) and can be used to promote your cause or fundraising initiatives.
+Discover a collection of beautifully designed UPI donation buttons in SVG and PNG formats.
+Easily integrate them into your projects, README, websites, and more to encourage donations and promote your cause.
 </p>

 &nbsp;